thomasrolinger/Chapel-SPLATT/README.md

 will work.
 Before I couldn't get it to work because I was trying to create matrices where the rows had different number of elements.
 In a Chapel matrix, that can't happen but if it's stored as an array of arrays, it should work.

+RESULT: This works for the 2norm but that is only called for the first iteration, so it doesn't have a big effective on the performance of the decomposition.
+It doesn't seem that Chapel has a max norm built in.